slawler/SailTech/README.md

 # SailTech

-1. Repo for developing scripts to log & plot data recorded onbard sailboat sensors.
+1. Repo for scripts to log & plot hydro-met and other data onboard sailboats, recorded using onbard sensors and instrumentation.